DrugLib.com — Drug Information Portal

 INDICATIONS AND USAGE

-In using captopril, consideration should be given to the risk of neutropenia/agranulocytosis (see WARNINGS).
+In using Captopril Tablets, USP, consideration should be given to the risk of neutropenia/agranulocytosis (See WARNINGS).

-Captopril is effective alone and in combination with other antihypertensive agents, especially thiazide-type diuretics.
+Captopril Tablets, USP are effective alone and in combination with other antihypertensive agents, especially thiazide-type diuretics.
 The blood pressure lowering effects of captopril and thiazides are approximately additive.

-Captopril tablets are indicated in the treatment of congestive heart failure usually in combination with diuretics and digitalis.
-The beneficial effect of captopril in heart failure does not require the presence of digitalis; however, most controlled clinical trial experience with captopril has been in patients receiving digitalis, as well as diuretic treatment.
+Captopril Tablets, USP are indicated in the treatment of congestive heart failure usually in combination with diuretics and digitalis.
+The beneficial effect of captopril in heart failure does not require the presence of digitalis, however, most controlled clinical trial experience with captopril has been in patients receiving digitalis, as well as diuretic treatment.

-Captopril tablets are indicated to improve survival following myocardial infarction in clinically stable patients with left ventricular dysfunction manifested as an ejection fraction ≤40% and to reduce the incidence of overt heart failure and subsequent hospitalizations for congestive heart failure in these patients.
+Captopril Tablets, USP are indicated to improve survival following myocardial infarction in clinically stable patients with left ventricular dysfunction manifested as an ejection fraction ≤40% and to reduce the incidence of overt heart failure and subsequent hospitalizations for congestive heart failure in these patients.

-In considering use of captopril tablets, it should be noted that in controlled trials ACE inhibitors have an effect on blood pressure that is less in black patients than in non-blacks.
-In addition, ACE inhibitors (for which adequate data are available) cause a higher rate of angioedema in black than in non-black patients (see WARNINGS: Head and Neck Angioedema and Intestinal Angioedema).
+In considering use of captopril, it should be noted that in controlled trials ACE inhibitors have an effect on blood pressure that is less in black patients than in non-blacks.
+In addition, ACE inhibitors (for which adequate data are available) cause a higher rate of angioedema in black than in non-black patients (See WARNINGS: Head and Neck Angioedema and Intestinal Angioedema).

 DOSAGE AND ADMINISTRATION